BSc Applied Physics: Career Path

 Career Path

-A Bachelor of Science in Applied Physics can open up a wide range of career opportunities in various fields.
+A Bachelor of Science in Applied Physics can open up various career opportunities.
 The specific career path that a graduate pursues will depend on their interests, skills, and experience.

 Here are some examples of career paths that graduates with a BSc in Applied Physics may pursue: